-In this example, we introduce the case study that optimize the shape of a solenoid valve using a multi-objective optimization algorithm.
+In this example, an example where the geometry of a solenoid valve is optimized using a multi-objective optimization algorithm is presented.

 The mover displacement time is the measured time from when the coil is energized until the mover reaches its final position.
 Therefore, the influence of the mover geometry on the displacement time is focused on.

 Fig. 1 shows the geometry parameters which are variables.
 Geometry parameters for optimization can be represented by two parameters, the radius and a notch coefficient.
 Table 1 shows equations for parameters showing the relationship between geometry parameters.